saya-rbt/saya-rbt.github.io/content/about.md

 ### There is something on this website I would like to discuss with you/I would like to contact you for business/projects/anything, where can I reach you?

-I will be glad to discuss anything you might be interested in sharing with me!
+I would be glad to discuss anything you might be interested in sharing with me!
 Please send me an email at saya-rbt@proton.me.

 ### How is this website made?